a-ghorbani/docker-mapd-pygdf/README.md

 With the following command you can mount host directories for database data and jupyter notebook directory.

 ```
-docker run -it --rm \
+nvidia-docker run -it --rm \
     -p 8888:8888 \
     -p 9092:9092 \
     -v /PATH/TO/LOCAL/NB-DIR/:/home/appuser/notebooks/mein/ \